Alabama’s Smith becomes 1st WR to win Heisman in 29 years

 Meanwhile, his parents watched from a community center in his hometown of Amite, Louisiana, where a socially distanced watch party was held.

+“We love him.
+Everybody here is supporting him, we're so proud of him.
+Continue being humble.
+Let God lead him.
+And we are here to support him every step of the way,” Smith's mother, Christina Smith-Sylve, said to ESPN.

 Smith is the third Alabama player to win the Heisman, all since 2009.
-Like Tide running backs Mark Ingram ('09) and Derrick Henry (2015), Smith will play in the national championship game as a Heisman winner.
+Like Tide running backs Mark Ingram ('09) and Derrick Henry (2015), Smith will play for the national championship as a Heisman winner.

 Alabama faces No. 3 Ohio State on Jan.
 11 in the College Football Playoff title game in Miami Gardens, Florida.